Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion: Conclusion

 \section{Conclusion}

-We introduced 2 discrete-time interference channel models based on a simplified optical fiber model.
-We used coupled NLS equations to develop our models.
-In the first model there was no dispersion.
-The non-linear nature of the fiber-optic medium causes the users to suffer from amplitude-dependent phase interference.
-We introduced a new technique called interference focusing that lets the users take full advantage of all the available amplitude and phase degrees of freedom at high transmission powers.
+We introduced two discrete-time interference channel models based on a simplified optical fiber model.
+We used coupled differential equations derived from the NLS equation to develop our models.
+In the first model, there was no dispersion.
+This discrete-time model was justified by using a rectangular pulse shape at the transmitters and matched filters at the receivers.
+The nonlinear nature of the fiber-optic medium causes the users to suffer from amplitude-dependent phase interference.
+We introduced a new technique called interference focusing that lets the users take advantage of all the available amplitude and phase degrees of freedom at high transmission powers.
 In the second model, the second-order dispersion is negligible.
-However, we included non-zero group velocity mismatch as well as non-linearity.
-We showed that our discrete-time model is justified by using square pulse shaping at the transmitters and a bank of frequency-shifted matched filters at the receivers.
-We proved that both users can achieve a high-power pre-log of 1 simultaneously by using interference focusing, thus exploiting all the available amplitude and phase degrees of freedom.
+However, we included non-zero GVM as well as nonlinearity.
+We justified this discrete-time model by using a time-limited pulse shape at the transmitters and a bank of ``frequency-shifted'' matched filters at each receiver.
+We proved that all users can achieve a high-power pre-log of 1 simultaneously by using interference focusing.
+We also showed that interference focusing is optimal (for the model of Sec. \ref{sec:dt_model}) in the pre-log sense.

 \appendices